joshuarichard/amgg/README.md

 ### amg-m4c
-Repo for work done in 2015-16 Josh, Dane, Jake
+2015 Gordon College Senior Project
+Jake Buettner, Joshua Richard, Dane Vanden Berg

+Preliminary system documentation for this project can be found in `planning/`

 ### dependencies
-node, npm, grunt
+node, npm, and grunt

 ### building
-`npm install` in the root directory
+`npm install` in the root dir

 ### running
-`node app.js`
+`node app.js` also in the root dir

 ### dev workflow
+1. read about your assigned issue
+2. create a new branch called GHxx where `xx` is the issue number
+3. `git fetch` the latest changes
+4. `git checkout YOUR_BRANCH`
-make changes to your branch.
+5. make your changes
-run `grunt checkstyle` to lint your code
+6. run `grunt checkstyle` to lint your code
-`git add FILES_TO_COMMIT`
+7. `git add FILES_TO_COMMIT`
-`git commit`
+8. `git commit`
-add a commit message
+9. add a commit message
-`git push`
+10. `git push`

-if your branch is not up to date with master:
+### branch isn't up to date with master?
-`git fetch` the latest changes to the remote repo
+1. `git fetch` the latest changes to the remote repo
-`git stash` if you have any changes on your branch `git checkout master`
+2. `git stash` if you have any changes on your branch
+3. `git checkout master`
-`git pull` apply the latest changes to master
+4. `git pull` apply the latest changes to master
-`git checkout YOUR_BRANCH`
+5. `git checkout YOUR_BRANCH`
-`git rebase master`
+6. `git rebase master`
-`git stash apply` put back your branch changes all done, nice work.
+7. `git stash apply` put back your branch changes all done, nice work.